Quasi-isometry invariance of relative filling functions: Combinatorial Dehn functions and fine graphs

 Unless otherwise stated all graphs in this article are assumed to be simplicial.
+A \emph{circuit} in a simplicial graph is an embedded close path.
 We recall the following definition due to Bowditch \cite[Proposition~2.1]{Bo12}.
 A graph $\Gamma$ is \emph{fine} if for every $n\geq 0$ and every edge $e$ in $\Gamma$ there are finitely many circuits of length less than or equal to $n$ which contains $e$.

 \begin{theorem}[Theorem~\ref{thmx.relDehn2complex}] Let $X$ be a cocompact simply connected combinatorial $G$-$2$-complex with finite edge stabilisers.
 The combinatorial Dehn function $\Delta_X$ of $X$ takes only finite values if and only if the $1$-skeleton of $X$ is a fine graph. \end{theorem}